 Dr Susan Russell is a consultant paediatric haematologist/oncologist at Sydney Children’s Hospital (SCH) Randwick.
 Her experience includes management of children with leukaemia, lymphoma, solid tumours and those undergoing bone marrow transplantation.
 She is Head of the Haematology Programme and Director of the Haemophilia Treatment Centre at SCH.
 The programme manages children with bleeding disorders, thrombosis, haemoglobinopathies, and congenital and acquired bone marrow disorders.
 A recent focus of interest is the use of anticoagulants, novel agents and targeted therapies in the treatment of children with vascular anomalies and tumours.
 Dr Russell provides expertise in the field of paediatrics, haematology and oncology.

-Clinical Associate Professor Rashmi Sharma has wide-ranging experience as a GP.
-She is a Clinical Associate Professor of General Practice at the Australian National University, a practicing GP and Regional Head of Education, North Coast, for the GP training provider, GP Synergy.
-Her interest in medicines commenced as an undergraduate when she completed a BSc in Clinical Pharmacology as part of her medical degree.
-She has an interest in quality systems relating to prescribing, dispensing and regulation of medicines.
-She works with the Royal Australian College of General Practitioners and other professional organisations on projects relating to QUM, application of medicines policies and inter-disciplinary teaching.
-Clinical Associate Professor Sharma chaired the Medicines Advisory Committee in the ACT and has extensive experience serving on government advisory boards, including as a member of the Pharmaceutical Benefits Advisory Committee.
-She is a current member of the Drug Utilisation Sub Committee.
+Clinical Associate Professor Rashmi Sharma has wide-ranging experience as a General Practitioner.
+She is a Clinical Associate Professor of General Practice at the Australian National University and has an interest in quality systems relating to prescribing, dispensing and regulation of medicines.
+She was a previous member of PBAC and is a current member of the Drug Utilisation Subcommittee.
 Clinical Associate Professor Sharma was awarded an OAM for her service to medicine, and provides expertise in the field of general medical practice in Australia.

 Dr Kee Meng Tan completed his neurology training at Royal Brisbane & Women's Hospital and the Mayo Clinic, Rochester, with fellowships in Clinical Neurophysiology and Autoimmune Neurology.
 He joined the Comprehensive Epilepsy Program at Royal Melbourne Hospital and then the Director of Neurology at Gold Coast Hospital and Health Services.
 He recently assumed the role of Clinical Director of Diagnostic and Subspecialty Services at GCHHS.
 Throughout his career, he has taken on key advisory roles in clinical education in hospitals, medical schools and the Royal Australasian College of Physicians.
 Dr Tan provides expertise in the field of neurology.